FACING ISSUE WITH YOUR PRINTER ?

 Why is My Print Screen Disabled on My Computer?

 There are various reasons why the Print Screen button may not be working.
-Some of the most usual reasons include:
+Some of the most common reasons include:

 Keyboard Shortcuts Conflict: Other applications may be hijacking the Print Screen feature.